Living Labs - THE ART OF ADAPTATION, COMMUNICATION AND EDUCATION

 Location: New Brighton Surf Life Saving Club

-Details: Depart Te Pae at 9.30am for a half hour drive to New Brighton.
-You will return to Te Pae by 5pm.
+Details: Depart Town Hall at 9.30am for a half hour drive to New Brighton.
+You will return by 5pm.
 A packed lunch will be provided.

 The Living Lab will be a fun and engaging workshop that brings together conference attendees with local artists, writers and journalists, to focus on collective actions and creative projects (including collaborative research outputs created on the day) on the topic of adaptation and creating change.

-Using transdisciplinary methodologies from within the environmental humanities and creative arts we will meet kanohi ki te kanohi (face to face) in a community hall a short bus ride from the conference venue, beside the sand dunes that line the rising seas of the Pacific Ocean.
+Using transdisciplinary methodologies from within the environmental humanities and creative arts we will meet kanohi ki te kanohi (face to face) at the New Brighton Surf Life Saving Club a short bus ride from the conference venue, beside the sand dunes that line the rising seas of the Pacific Ocean.
 We will take time to reflect on the themes of the conference before working to generate new creative responses.

 Informing this lab is a broad range of perspectives from the arts, and environmental humanities.
 We draw from insights around how the creative arts can engage with environmental perspectives through eco-critical public pedagogies, ecological pedagogies of embodied attunement, and eco-dialogic pedagogies (see Harvey et al. 2024).